 Do you have high cholesterol?
 Are you concerned about your heart health?
 You might want to get your thyroid checked out.
 Thyroid hormones play a major role in lipid metabolism and are one of the major causes of high cholesterol.
 Read on to learn more.

-I’ve written enough articles on thyroid health to fill an entire e-book: all about low T3 syndrome, five thyroid patterns that won’t show up on standard lab tests, the little-known cause of hypothyroidism, and the gut–thyroid connection.
+I’ve written enough articles on thyroid disorders to fill an entire eBook: all about low T3 syndrome, five thyroid patterns that won’t show up on standard lab tests, the little-known cause of hypothyroidism, and the gut–thyroid connection.

 Thyroid hormone regulates a great deal of metabolism, and virtually every cell in the body has a receptor for thyroid hormone.
 In a recent podcast, I mentioned poor thyroid function as one of the six underlying causes of high cholesterol.
 In this article, I’ll discuss exactly how your thyroid impacts lipid metabolism, cholesterol levels, and other risk factors for cardiovascular disease.
 First, though, a quick review of the major hormones involved.

 A Quick Review of Thyroid Physiology and Lab Panels